humdrum-tools/humdrum-documentation/guide/ch07/index.md

 The <span class="rep">MIDI</span> representation always expects a tandem interpretation indicating the MIDI channel assignment.
-In Example 7.1 both parts have been assigned to channel 1.
+In Example&nbsp;7.1 both parts have been assigned to channel 1.
 Once again, simultaneous key-on and key-off events often appear as double-stops.
 Also notice that an additional data record is required at the end of the passage in order to turn off the final notes.